VivanNyatiUM/H2P_Wafer_Analysis/README.md

 python .\device_index_defect_viewer.py
 ```

 The viewer groups the same device index across all extracted wafers and displays the available images, defect overlays, wafer labels, image dimensions, and defect counts.
+If `folder_name` entries are present in `batch_wafers.txt`, a **Folder group** dropdown can limit the view to one declared group; **All folders** shows everything.

 To print a dataset summary without opening the UI: